 Some real estate cold calling strategists argue that a voicemail is a great way to turn a completely cold call into a lukewarm call.
 If you want to skip the (sometimes chilly) cold call altogether and dial straight into a warm voicemail, there are companies that help you do that.

-6 Tips for Leveling Up Your Real Estate Cold Calling
+Advanced Tips for Leveling Up Your Cold Calling

 Now that you’re armed with these pro-level scripts and have a step-by-step plan, let’s dive into some more specific advice if you want to go beyond the basics and master the art of cold calling.

-So, instead of asking yes or no questions like “Would you be interested in selling your home for XXX dollars?” ask “If you were to sell your home, where would you go?
+One great way to do that is to ask open-ended questions: “If you were to sell your home, where would you go?
 What is your dream location?”

 If you aren’t familiar with REDX, they’re a cold caller’s best friend.
 Their platform gathers all your expired, FSBO, FRBO (For Rent by Owner), and preforeclosure leads in one place, and uses data aggregation techniques to gather contact info from across the web, compiling it all in a single dashboard.
 Then, you can use their built-in auto-dialer (Power Dialer) to knock down the list quickly and efficiently every morning.